falling-fading/legacy-style-ui-upnext-kodi18-plugin/README.md

 ## Legacy Style UI for the "UpNext" Kodi v18 Plugin.

 For use with the stock Kodi 18 Estuary Skin.
-The UI color will changed according to the Estuary color selected in Kodi settings.
-See screenshots for example.
+The UI color will change according to the Estuary color selected in Kodi settings.
+See the screenshots below for an example.

-Tested on 64bit Windows 10 with the latest Kodi 18 Nightly as of Jan 13th 2019 (KodiSetup-20190113-5a4a9394-master-x64.exe), and UpNext plugin v1.0.0.
+Tested on 64bit Windows 10 with Kodi v18.1 "Leia" Stable as of Feb 23rd 2019, and UpNext plugin v1.0.0.

 ### To install: